top of page

 The story began on August 5, 2025 when a so-called “whistleblower,” an English as a Second Language (ESOL) teacher, Zenaida Perez, shared complex allegations of “illegal” abortions on immigrant students that she claimed were “facilitated” by the school social worker, ignored by her principal, and paid for by FCPS.

 Supposedly, these events described by Perez occurred during the 2021-22 school year, but for unknown reasons Perez didn’t declare her allegations publicly or to Child Protective Services at the time.
-Instead, she shared her allegations with a small group of people including a fellow teacher (Julie Perry) and a Fairfax Times reporter (Asra Noman) in late 2022, after Centreville HS administration investigated and dismissed her claims as invalid.
+Instead, she shared her allegations with a small group of people including a fellow teacher and friend (Julie Perry) and a Fairfax Times reporter (Asra Nomani) in late 2022, after Centreville HS administration investigated and dismissed her claims as invalid.

 Three years later, in 2025, Perez shared her story with a number of conservative and partisan reporters, including Luke Rosiak of the Daily Wire, Walter Curt Jr. of WC Dispatch, and Nomani of the Fairfax Times.
 Interestingly, all three of these reporters had close ties to the Youngkin administration:

-Nevertheless, the Centreville HS scandal was so titillating that it inflamed anyone who read it.
-Soon, it was shared wide and far by Sinclair’s WJLA.
-Perez and Perry were interviewed by multiple news sources, including Fox 5.
-People had lots to say on social media about the story, most of which centered on FCPS being a “woke hellhole” and that people should go to jail for “this” despite no one even knowing what really happened.
-However, others questioned why this old, unsubstantiated story hit right before an election and was being used by a weak candidate and her surrogates in campaign speeches across Virginia.
+At the same time, uninformed, angry people had lots to say on social media about the story, most of which centered on the opinion that FCPS was a “woke hellhole” and that people should go to jail for “this” despite not knowing what really happened.
+However, many Fairfax County parents and voters questioned why this old, unsubstantiated story hit right before an election and was being used by a weak candidate and her surrogates in campaign speeches across Virginia.

-Their pop-up political rally filled with out-of-towners competed for physical rally space and School Board speaking spots with FCPS Pride, a local group, who planned a rally in support of the Fairfax County School Board for their affirmation of transgender student protections and policies in the face of threats by the U.S. Department of Education (US ED).
+At the time, this pop-up political rally filled with out-of-towners competed for physical rally space and School Board speaking spots with FCPS Pride, a local group, who planned a rally in support of the Fairfax County School Board for their affirmation of transgender student protections and policies in the face of threats by the U.S. Department of Education (US ED).
 It was a bit messy, to say the least; however, both groups tried to coexist.

-FCPS Investigations
+FCPS Independent But Expensive Investigations

 Interestingly, the mainstream news did not touch Perez’s story until after FCPS released a preliminary investigation on October 16, 2025 after a ten-week investigation performed by King & Spaulding, a highly regarded “top-tier” law firm in Washington, DC.
 As 4 Public Education has previously reported, this preliminary investigation found that “based on fact-finding, it appears that the allegations are untrue.”
 In addition, King and Spaulding found the “shocking” allegations by Perez, Curt, and Nomani that “FCPS procured and paid for minor abortions without parent consent, are very likely untrue and lacking in factual or evidentiary support.”
+In summary, King and Spaulding’s report found:

-In summary, King and Spaulding’s report found: “The evidence we have reviewed indicates that Mrs. Diaz and Mr. Lehman acted appropriately and consistent with FCPS policies and regulations and with applicable federal and state laws.
+“The evidence we have reviewed indicates that Mrs. Diaz and Mr. Lehman acted appropriately and consistent with FCPS policies and regulations and with applicable federal and state laws.
 Mrs. Perez’s allegations appear to be rooted in speculation.
 It also appears that in her zeal to prove her suspicions true, Mrs. Perez procured statements from students that were false.”

 Meanwhile, Perez was placed on paid administrative leave on October 20, 2025.
+Of course, those she had accused of malfeasance had been on administrative leave since August 2025.

-On January 9, 2026, Superintendent Ried provided a further update to respond to allegations by Perez and others: “As explained in today’s submission, the available facts appear to confirm that these allegations are not only untrue but were based largely on statements that were misinterpreted, mistranslated, taken out of context, or in some cases knowingly fabricated.
+On January 9, 2026, Superintendent Reid provided a further update to respond to allegations by Perez and others: “As explained in today’s submission, the available facts appear to confirm that these allegations are not only untrue but were based largely on statements that were misinterpreted, mistranslated, taken out of context, or in some cases knowingly fabricated.
 We have found no credible evidence of any actual wrongdoing by school staff or administrators.
 As important as it was to take these allegations seriously, we also believe we have a duty to be transparent about our findings and, regrettably, it appears that innocent Centreville HS personnel in this case were wrongly and publicly accused of criminal acts without any sound factual basis.”

 The supplemental investigation included another letter to Senator Bill Cassidy and an Appendix that responded to statements made by both Perez and her counsel, Americans United for Life (AUL), which the independent investigators found to further undermine her allegations.
 The Appendix further outlined major concerns, such as: